It’s a party.

 We’ll share a detailed itinerary closer to the date, but here’s the gist:

-Saturday: Desert walks, rest, hot spring/pool time, the “non-ceremony,” and our main dinner celebration
+Saturday: Desert walks, quality time and rest, hot spring soaks, games, our main dinner celebration

 -

-NO. If you feel compelled to give us something, please contribute to food or the ranch rental.
+NO. If you feel compelled to give us something, please contribute regular old money to food or the ranch rental. :-)

 -